Examples of Sharing Scenarios and Project Organization

 • LabGroups can represent permanent associations of scientists who always work together, or they may also represent temporary groupings associated with short-term projects and temporary collaborations.
 LabGroups can be easily created and dispanded by the System Admin.

-• In addition to standard LabGroups you can belong to Collaboration Groups which tend to be better for collaboration between users who are not in the same LabGroup, with affected PIs having full knowledge of what is being shared.
+• In addition to standard LabGroups you can belong to Collaboration Groups which allow for collaboration between users who are not in the same LabGroup, with affected PIs having full knowledge of what is being shared.

 1. Using sub-folders or shared notebooks within the main LabGroup sharing folder to define a project